-As referred under objective no. 6. of this chapter, the adopted SSMS under the Comission Communication no. COM (2020) 789 defined in 10 different flagships the reachable goals.
-Under these flagships the following actions were of particular relevance when defining the specific strategical objectives of RFC Amber:
+The SSMS referred to under point no. 6. above defines 10 different flagships.
+Under these flagships the following actions are of particular relevance for RFC Amber:

 Action no. 43 states that "rail freight can operate reliably and be attractive to customers.
 However, many domestic rules and technical barriers still hinder performance.
 Rail freight needs serious boosting through increased capacity, strengthened cross-border coordination and cooperation between rail infrastructure managers, better overall management of the rail network, and the deployment of new technologies such as digital coupling and automation."
 In this point it is also written that the Commission proposed the revision of regulations governing Rail Freight Corridors and the TEN-T core network corridors, with the integration of these corridors into 'European transport corridors', focusing on 'quick wins' like train length, loading gauge and improved operational rules, alongside the completion of key missing links and the adaptation of the core network so that it is fully freight capable.
 "The Commission proposed to improve rules on rail capacity allocation in line with the ongoing project on the timetable redesign, to provide additional, flexible train paths."